Qiskit-Extensions/qiskit-ibm-experiment/README.md

 service = IBMExperimentService()
 ```

+Environment variable take precedence over the default account saved to disk via `save_account`,
+if one exists; but if the `name` parameter is given, the environment variables are ignored.

 ### Enable Account for Current Session
 As another alternative, you can also enable an account just for the current session by instantiating the service with the token